Skip to Content

 The River of Golden Dreams is one of the best things to do in Whistler in the summer.
 It’s often described as a natural lazy river that winds its way between two lakes in the Whistler Valley.

-I live in nearby Squamish and paddle the River of Golden Dreams in my own canoe, but it’s easy for visitors to enjoy it too since you can take a tour or rent a canoe or kayak.
+I live in nearby Squamish so I have paddled the River of Golden Dreams both in my own canoe.
+But it’s easy for visitors to enjoy it too since you can take a tour or rent a canoe or kayak (which I’ve done and think is lots of fun).
 It’s a gorgeous trip with views of the mountains and lots of big trees and flowering huckleberry bushes.

 In this guide to the River of Golden Dreams, I’ve got everything you need to know to plan a trip.
 It includes: